smurfix/DaBroker/README.rst

 Storage
 -------

-You need at least one persistent storage system.
+You probably need at a persistent object storage.
 For instance, a SQL or NoSQL database.
-You need introspection data (which tables exist, column names, default values, foreign keys, …).
+You need to store or extract introspection data (which tables exist, column names, default values, foreign keys, …).

 Message passing
 ---------------

 You need a 0MQ server.
 DaBroker has been tested with RabbitMQ.
+Other methods for passing messages around are possible.

-The DaBroker tests use a RabbitMQ test vhost.
+The DaBroker unit tests use a RabbitMQ vhost.
+You need to do this, once:

     rabbitmqctl add_vhost test
     rabbitmqctl add_user test test